silverhammermba/superuser/extras/answers.markdown

    increasing the number of bytes used to store the packet number?</p>
    </div>

+2. Here are some new challenges of this situation:

-2. Firstly, since Alice and Bob will both be sending and receiving messages, they will both be ACKing the other's messages.
-Thus our packet format will need an additional field saying whether a packet is an ACK or a message.
+   * Both Alice and Bob will be sending, receiving, and ACKing messages.
+How will they differentiate a message and an ACK?

-   Secondly, suppose that Bob sends Alice two messages back-to-back but the second message is delayed.
-If Alice responds after only seeing the first message, how does Bob know what she is replying to?
-From his point of view, he sent two messages and got only one response.
-One possible solution would be to include a "message number" field in the packet format.
-Just like the packet numbers number packets in each message, the message numbers would number each message in the conversation.
-Each message could then include the message number of the message it is in reply to, allowing the receiver to correctly reconstruct the order of the conversation.

-   Another problem that could occur is if Bob sends two messages back-to-back and the first is delayed such that it gets to Alice _after_ the second message.
-How would you solve this?
+   * Messages are broken into small packets, but packets are subject to delays.
+	 What if one person sends two messages back-to-back, and the packets end up intermingled on the receiver's end?
+What if all of the packets of the second messages arrive before any of the packets of the first?
+   * If Alice and Bob are to have a conversation, the order of messages is important.
+What if Bob sends Alice two messages back-to-back and Alice responds after only receiving the first message?
+How will Bob get the correct order of messages on his end?

    <div class="alert alert-success">
-   <p>If you are very forward-thinking, you might have considered the challenge
+   <p>If you are very forward-thinking, you might have also considered the
-   of _privacy_.
+   challenge of _privacy_.
 If Alice is simply sending Bob a book, who cares if it is accidentally delivered to someone else?
-But what if Alice and Bob are discussing their super-secret computer enthusiast club!?
+But what if Alice and Bob are discussing their super-secret computer enthusiast club?
 How can they stop their clandestine correspondence from falling into the wrong hands?</p>
    <p>This is an incredibly important topic, but one which we will tackle much
    later.</p>